NXT Roadblock (2023): Aftermath

 On the following episode of NXT, WWE executive Shawn Michaels issued a statement via Twitter that NXT Women's Champion Roxanne Perez was discharged from the hospital, however, after numerous tests, her health was still in question.
 As such, Michaels announced a ladder match at Stand & Deliver to crown a new NXT Women's Champion, with qualifying matches beginning that same episode.
+On the March 28 episode, Perez stated that she collapsed due to anxiety, and that she had been cleared by the doctors to return.
+She was then added to the ladder match, turning it into a title defense.

 Also on NXT, Gallus (Mark Coffey and Wolfgang) and Pretty Deadly (Kit Wilson and Elton Prince) had their match for the NXT Tag Team Championship, where Gallus retained.

 Johnny Gargano talked about his return to NXT, and about missing a part of himself when he returned to Raw in August 2022.
 He also mentioned Waller disrespecting the fans and NXT when commentator Vic Joseph showed footage of Waller watching the show from Gargano's home.
 This led to a brawl between Gargano and Waller outside the house, which Waller got the better of.
+The following week, Gargano came up with a contract for an unsanctioned match between him and Waller, but Waller said that he would only sign it on the March 28 episode if Gargano did not show up at the building, and Gargano accepted.
+On that episode, Waller signed the contract to make the unsanctioned match stipulation official.

 NXT North American Champion Wes Lee's open challenge turned into a massive brawl, which Lee got the better of.
 Later that night, Shawn Michaels announced that Lee would be defending the title in a fatal five-way match at Stand & Deliver, with Lee selecting his opponents.
+The following week, Lee chose Dragon Lee, JD McDonagh, and Ilja Dragunov as his opponents.
+The final spot was filled in a battle royal on the March 28 episode, which was won by Axiom.

+As Chase University (Andre Chase, Duke Hudson, Thea Hail, and Tyler Bate) were talking backstage, Schism's (Joe Gacy, Jagger Reid, and Rip Fowler) Ava put her mask on Chase University's speakerphone.
+The following week, the two teams agreed to an eight-person mixed tag team match for Stand & Deliver where the winning team would gain control of Chase University.